 You do not have to complete your application form in one sitting.
 As you progress through each step, the information you provide will be saved automatically so you can log out of the portal and log in again later to continue working on your application.
 Your application will only be submitted to us once you have completed it in full and your payment transaction has been completed.

-We are operating under an interim system of recognition which came into effect on 1 January 2021.
-Under the interim system of recognition we are relying on a ‘frozen’ version of Annex V.7.1 of Directive 2005/36/EC (the Mutual Recognition of Professional Qualifications Directive) (MRPQD) for registration purposes, as it existed at 11pm on 31 December 2020.
-The most recent version of the Annex, and the one which we will therefore rely on, was published by the European Commission in February 2020.
+We are unilaterally recognising certain EU qualifications until new arrangements are put in place between ARB and our EU counterparts.
+This extends the system of recognition which came into effect on 1 January 2021.
+Under this system of recognition we are relying on a ‘frozen’ version of Annex V.7.1 of Directive 2005/36/EC (the Mutual Recognition of Professional Qualifications Directive) (MRPQD) for registration purposes, as it existed at 11pm on 31 December 2020.

 To submit your online application you must pay all relevant fees online via WorldPay (ARB’s online payments agent) using a credit or debit card.
 We accept MasterCard, Debit MasterCard, Visa Credit, Visa Debit, Visa Electron, Maestro, and JCB.